Corruption-free exports and financing

 The Federal Government explicitly recommends the implementation of a suitable Compliance System that makes an effective prevention of bribery possible to exporters and banks doing foreign business.
 When, in connection with granting and handling of a state export credit guarantee, it comes to determining whether an export contract and/or an export loan agreement was transacted by the parties involved free of corruption, the respective applicable law is always relevant.

-Two-step implementation of the recommendations
+Two-stage implementation of the recommendations

 1. Anti-Corruption Declaration